HacquesF/Projet_RO/README.md

 # School project

-Finding the shortest loops for a drone to deliver water at each points.
+Finding the shortest loops for a drone to retrieve water at each points.
-The drone has a fixed reserve that needs to be filled up at base camp.
+The drone has a fixed reserve that needs to be emptied up at base camp.
-Each points requires a different amount of water, but always less thant a full drone's tank.
+Each points has a different amount of water, but always less thant a full drone's tank.

 Uses glpk library for simplex.